 - vii.
 Gas stations and auto-supply, auto-repair (including, but not limited to, for cars, trucks, motorcycles and motorized scooters), and automotive dealerships, but only for the purpose of providing auto-supply and auto-repair services.
 This subsection (vii) does not restrict the on-line purchase of automobiles if they are delivered to a Residence or Essential Business; - viii.
 Bicycle repair and supply shops; - ix.
 Banks and related financial institutions; - x.
 Service providers that enable real estate transactions (including rentals, leases, and home sales), including, but not limited to, real estate agents, escrow agents, notaries, and title companies, provided that appointments and other residential real estate viewings must only occur virtually or, if a virtual viewing is not feasible, by appointment with no more than two visitors at a time residing within the same Household and one individual showing the unit (except that in person visits are not allowed when the occupant is present in the Residence); - xi.
 Hardware stores; - xii.
 Plumbers, electricians, exterminators, and other service providers who provide services that are necessary to maintaining the habitability, sanitation, or operation of Residences and Essential Businesses; - xiii.
 Businesses providing mailing and shipping services, including post office boxes; - xiv.
 Educational institutions-including public and private K-12 schools, colleges, and universities-for purposes of facilitating distance learning or performing essential functions, or as allowed under subsection (xxvi), provided that social distancing of six feet per person is maintained to the greatest extent possible; - xv.
 Laundromats, drycleaners, and laundry service providers; - xvi.
 Restaurants and other facilities that prepare and serve food, but only for delivery or carry out.
 Schools and other entities that typically provide free food services to students or members of the public may continue to do so under this Order on the condition that the food is provided to students or members of the public on a pick-up and take-away basis only.
 Schools and other entities that provide food services under this exemption shall not permit the food to be eaten at the site where it is provided, or at any other gathering site; - xvii.
-Funeral home providers, mortuaries, cemeteries, and crematoriums, to the extent necessary for the transport, preparation, or processing of bodies or remains, and for those same entities, as well as for houses of worship, to hold funerals subject to the capacity limits for people allowed either for outdoor religious gatherings under Section (9)b.2 of Appendix C-2 (if the facility is fully compliant with Section (9)b.2 and also Health Officer
+Funeral home providers, mortuaries, cemeteries, and crematoriums, to the extent necessary for the transport, preparation, or processing of bodies or remains, and for those same entities, as well as for houses of worship, to hold (a) indoor funerals for no more than 12 individuals (or, if higher, the number of individuals then allowed to gather for indoor religious services and cultural ceremonies under Section (9)b.3 of Appendix C-2), and (b) outdoor funerals subject to the capacity limits for outdoor religious gatherings under Section (9)b.2 of Appendix C-2, but if the number of people allowed for a funeral indoors is more